skvadrik/aleph_null.gen/posts/re2c/2014-12-10-re2c_input_model.rst

 On one hand, operations on pointer-like primitives are RE2C internals: they are not documented and programmers shouldn't rely on them.
-The only input model which is guaranteed to work is plain C buffer.
+The only input model which is guaranteed to work is plain buffer.

 On the other hand, RE2C has always exposed its internals to the programmers, so that they can use it with maximum efficiency.